peterwwillis/junkdrawer/README.md

  - Add each venv bin/ directory to the end of your PATH so you can execute the installed apps easily

-So this is basically a very crappy, small package manager for Python.
+So this is basically a very crappy, small application manager for Python.
 (sigh.... not another one............ !!!)
 </blockquote>